ClimbWell

 News

-Climbing out of the therapy room
+BACP Article: Climbing out of the therapy room

 In his article, Andy delves into the Climbing for Wellbeing project, an initiative he developed to enhance the mental health and well-being of students studying at the University of Cumbria.
 The 5-week project combines bouldering with therapeutic practices, aiming to provide students with a unique set of skills and help participants to manage their mental health and wellbeing.
 Through a thorough exploration of experiences setting up the project, he also explores the project's outcomes, highlighting the positive impacts on students' mental health, resilience, and sense of community within the university environment as well as his.